 Pumpkin seeds are high in a form of antioxidant known as carotenoids, a special plant derivative that enhances immune activity and disease-fighting capacities.
 These seeds are also high in omega-3 fatty acids and zinc, two important nutrients that may play a role in supporting skeletal health.
 Finally, pumpkin seeds are high in phytosterols, plant components that aid in keeping stable levels of cholesterol and enhanced immune system response.

 Yes, just like the seeds you used for sprouting your Chia pet, these seeds are from the mint family.
 Extremely tiny, yet extremely potent, these small seeds are packed full of fiber, protein, nutrient oils, various antioxidants and even calcium.

 Studies show that chia seeds stabilize the blood sugar, promote heart health, as well as increase weight loss.
 These amazing little seeds are an excellent source of high-quality fats, as they are made up of a whopping 34% pure omega-3 oils.

 The Benefits of Eating Seeds

-I personally love to eat raw seeds and nuts.
+I love to eat raw seeds and nuts.
 I eat them on a daily basis and they give me more natural energy than any other food.
-They’re great if you want a quick, healthy snack that is still low in calories.
-Obviously, there are many types of seeds that I left off this list, but the seeds listed above are my personal favorites..
-What’s your favorite type of seed?
+They're great if you want a quick, healthy snack that is still low in calories.
+There are many types of seeds that I left off this list, but the seeds listed above are my favorites.
+What's your favorite type of seed?